i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - If we ever implement revocation, we can do it with an expires field of zero, or zero leases, or both.
 No need for a separate revocation key.

+- Encryption keys are in order of server preference, most-preferred first.
+  Default client behavior is to select the first key with a supported encryption type.
+Clients may use other selection algorithms based on encryption support, relative performance, and other factors.

 Encrypted LS2